muzikovam/naucse.python.cz/lessons/beginners-en/exceptions/index.md

 ## Handling Exceptions

 And why are there so many?
-So you can cath them! :)
+So you can catch them! :)
 In the following function the `int` function can fail when there is something else than number given to it.
-So it needs to be prepared for that kind of situation.
+So it needs to be prepared for that kind of situation with `try/except` block (you can also see this named `try/catch` block - mostly in different programming languages).

 ```python
 def load_number():